Truiteseche/bibmath-blackboard/README.md

 ## Installation

-1. Download the extension from [Chrome Web Store / Firefox Add-ons]
+1. Download the extension from [Chrome Web Store](https://chromewebstore.google.com/detail/bibmath-blackboard-alpha/lmckgfljakbegelanjffdglkcnmfelog) / Firefox Add-ons (coming soon)
 2. Click "Add to Browser"
 3. Navigate to bibmath.net and enjoy your new dark mode!